 Use the Import Manager to import settings and preferences from other REMI models installed on your computer.
-You can either select from a list of installed models or import from a REMI Settings File (.rsf).
+On Tab 1, choose a source for importing settings.
+Select from a list of installed models or import from a REMI Settings File(.rsf).
 If you choose to import from a REMI Settings File you will need to then click the Select File to Import button and choose the .rsf file to import.
-Once a file has been selected the remaining fields in this section will be filled out so you can see how the model the file came from compares to your current model.
+Once a source has been selected, Tab 2 will display the available setting that can be imported from that source.
+Clicking a tile will take you to Tab 3 where you can choose which settings items to import.

-Once a model has been selected, use the viewer on the bottom of the window to see what user settings from that model are available for import.
-If a tab is disabled, that means that there are no user settings from that model available for import.
 Certain settings may require additional settings to be imported to work properly, such as importing a favorite result table with custom result variables.
 The favorite result will not display the custom result if it is not also imported.

-8 REMI PI+ ?
-0 [ Demo - City , Suburl bs & Rural • 3 Region • 7 70 Sectors History 2001 - 201 8 • Forecast 2019 - 2060 r 🗧 ◀ Import Settings Map Col ors C hart Colo ors Year Selection Ag • View Forecasts lere you ompute nport fr ı can import settings and p r.
-Please select a model fı rom it. oreferences rom the list from othe below to er models c see what se urrently or previously inst ettings and preferences ar talled on e availa ı this ble to Studies Oth er models found on this o omputer 1 Mod del Name Version # Sectors # Regions Install Path Tools & PI+ Michigan Regions v2.2.8 (Buil 2.2.8 7 70 C:\Program Files\REMI\PI+ Mi ch Settings Tax c-PI Demo State v2.0.0 (Build 2.1.2 1 70 70 C:\Program Files\REMI\F1+ De im I D 👷 Model Details ⊂ Imp port from a REMI Settings File (.rsf) Р Неір E Select File File Path To Import Model Name # S ectors # Regions Exp Curr Sett ort rent ings Custom V ariables Policy Variable Favorite es Results Pr eferences Custom Aggre gations Forecast Scoring <> Nothing found to import from the selected Model
+8 REMI PI+ ? - •  Demo - City, , Suburbs & Rural • 3 Region 70 Sectors • History 200 01 - 2019 • Forecast 2020 - 2060 Import Settings Map Colo rs Cha art Colors Year Selection Aggı • Here mod it.
+1. Selection Source 2.
+Available re you can import settings and prefer del from the list below or choose a .r ences from other models curre ntly or previo usly installed on this computer Studies Other models found on this computer Model Name Version # Sectors # Regions Install Path Tools & Settings PI+ Michigan Regions v2.2.8 (Bu il 2.2.8 7 70 C:\Program Files\REMI\PI+ Mich PI+ Demo - City, Suburbs & Rur a 2.1.2 3 70 C:\Program Files\REMI\PI+ Dem Model Details Tax-PI Demo State v2.0.0 (Build 2.0.0 1 70 C:\Program Files\REMI\Tax -PI D • P Help • Import from a REMI Setting gs File (.rsf) Close Select File To Import Model Name # Sector s # Regions Exp Curr Setti ent

-Figure 37: Import Manager
+Figure 35: Import Manager